-If you are taking medicine for a condition or using illicit drugs or other substances, it is important to know about potential side effects and adverse reactions.
+If you are taking medication for a condition, or using illegal drugs or other substances, it is important to know about potential side effects and adverse reactions.
 One of your best sources of information is a doctor who has a thorough knowledge of your health history.

-Below are examples of medicines and illicit drugs that may cause heart problems.
-If you have concerns about the specific medicines that you are taking, talk to your doctor.
+Below are examples of medications and illegal drugs that may cause heart problems.
+If you have concerns about the specific medications that you are taking, talk to your doctor.

 Anthracyclines are prescribed to treat cancer.
 If used for a long time or in high doses, anthracyclines may cause damage to the heart muscle, including cardiomyopathy, a condition that causes abnormal growth of muscle fibers.
-This can lead progressive weakening of the heart muscle, and heart failure.
+This can lead progressive weakening of the heart muscle, leading to heart failure.

 If you are taking anthracyclines, your doctor will carefully control the dose and monitor your heart function.

 Antipsychotic drugs are typically used to treat certain mental disorders, such as schizophrenia.
-Examples of medicines in this class include:
+Examples of medications in this class include:

-Before you use these medicines, be sure to talk to your doctor about their risks and benefits.
+Before you use these medications, be sure to talk to your doctor about their risks and benefits.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are used to reduce fever and pain.
 They can also be used to decrease pain and swelling associated with inflammation.
 NSAIDs are available by prescription from your doctor and some are available over-the-counter.
 A type of NSAID, called COX-2 inhibitors, carry the same risks as other NSAIDs.